 Senior Scrum Master Resume Example and Tips

-Check for ATS compatibility.
-Writing all hard-earned experience, it's easy to forget that sometimes you need to pass the simplest ATS checks.
+- Check for ATS compatibility.
+Writing all hard-earned experience, it's easy to forget that sometimes you need to pass the simplest ATS check.
 Check the job description and implement the most relevant keywords from it in your resume.

 Entry Level Scrum Master Resume Example and Tips

 - Become a Scrum advocate.
-Fortunately, a Scrum environment is very open and welcoming.
-Post on forums, create a personal Scrum blog, contribute to publications, network with other Scrum practitioners, and your reputation will play a role in your hiring.
+Fortunately, the scrum environment is very open and welcoming.
+Post on forums, create a personal scrum blog, contribute to publications, network with other scrum practitioners, and your reputation will play a role in your hiring.

 Agile Methodology Resume Example and Tips

 - Consider extending your SM experience.
-There are cases when Scrum Master was not your job title and yet you were performing as one.
-If you have 3 months of SM experience on paper, but 3 years of real-world SM experience, don’t be afraid to feature the latter number.
+There are cases when scrum master was not your job title and yet you were performing as one.
+If you have 3 months of scrum master experience on paper, but 3 years of real-world scrum master experience, don’t be afraid to feature the latter number.
 Just don’t lie on your resume.
-If you were a waterfall Project Manager for three years, that’s not the same thing.
+If you were a waterfall project manager for three years, that’s not the same thing.

 How to Write a Job-Winning Scrum Master Resume

-- Look out for nuances.
-You are NOT a project manager.
+1. Look out for nuances.
+You are NOT a project manager

-There’s a chance another Scrum Master will be reading your resume, and any inconsistencies work against you.
-There are entire books about the difference between Scrum Masters and PM.
+There’s a chance another scrum master will be reading your resume, and any inconsistencies will work against you.
+There are entire books about the difference between scrum masters and project managers.

-- Don’t focus on tools, best practices, and buzzwords.
-Focus on your contribution to the Scrum team’s efficiency.
+2. Don’t focus on tools, best practices, and buzzwords.
+Focus on your contribution to the scrum team’s efficiency

-A new Scrum Master will try to hide their inexperience behind a wall of Scrum buzzwords or tools, as there is no lack of these.
+A new scrum master will try to hide their inexperience behind a wall of buzzwords or tools, as there is no lack of these.
 A perfect candidate will shift the focus on their impact.

-Good example: Facilitated self-managed continuous improvement for 3 Scrum development teams through targeted retrospectives in a low-trust company environment
+- Good example: Facilitated self-managed continuous improvement for three scrum development teams through targeted retrospectives in a low-trust company environment

-- Win recruiters over with a smart resume format.
+3. Win recruiters over with a smart resume format

 Use bold text to emphasize the most convincing results.
-Use custom sections and headers to enhance the scannability of your resume.
-Use a custom resume layout to keep your resume compact and guide recruiters’ attention where you want it to be.
+Use custom sections and headings to enhance the scannability of your resume.
+Play around with the resume layout to keep your resume compact and guide recruiters’ attention where you want it to be.

 Ensure that your resume can be printed and exported in PDF format, so recruiters can view it even during their lunch break.

-See the header for a resume example that combines the best resume formatting practices to get more Scrum Master interviews.
+Use a resume header that combines the best resume formatting practices to get more Scrum Master interviews.